aramis-lab/clinicadl/docs/RandomSearch.md

 - `launch_directory` (str) is the parent directory of output folder containing the file `random_search.json`.
 - `name` (str) is the name of the output folder containing the experiment.

-Optional arguments:

-- **Computational resources**
-    - `--use_cpu` (bool) forces to use CPU.
-Default behaviour is to try to use a GPU and to raise an error if it is not found.
-    - `--nproc` (int) is the number of workers used by the DataLoader.
-Default value: `2`.
-    - `--batch_size` (int) is the size of the batch used in the DataLoader.
-Default value: `2`.
-    - `--evaluation_steps` (int) gives the number of iterations to perform an [evaluation internal to an epoch](Train/Details.md#evaluation).
-    Default will only perform an evaluation at the end of each epoch.
-- **Cross-validation arguments**
-    - `--n_splits` (int) is a number of splits k to load in the case of a k-fold cross-validation.
-Default will load a single-split.
-    - `--split` (list of int) is a subset of folds that will be used for training.
-By default all splits available are used.

 ### Content of `random_search.json`

 `random_search.json` must be present in `launch_dir` before running the command.